Skip to content

 Information is accessible in two ways:

-• Some information is publicly available via a Publication Scheme.
-This is a list of types of information the University routinely makes available.
+• Some information is available via a Publication Scheme.
+This is a list of types of information the University makes available.

 • Individuals have the right to request information which is not already made available.

-The University is committed to its obligations under the Freedom of Information Act and has a Freedom of Information Policy.
+The University follows the Freedom of Information Act and has a Freedom of Information Policy.

 Requesting information

-Requests for information should be made in writing to the University’s Legal and Governance Office who respond to requests for information and maintain the University’s Publication Scheme.
-Your request can be made by email.
-In your request you should specify clearly all the information you require and include your name and address.
+Requests for information should be in writing to the University’s Legal and Governance Office.
+The team respond to requests for information and maintain the University’s Publication Scheme.
+Requests should specify all the information you need and include your name and address.

 Legal and Governance Office